racedisparityaudit/style-guide/how-we-write.md

 A term defining groups in relation to the White majority was not well received in user testing.
 Instead of using ‘non-White’, write either:

 * ‘ethnic minority groups’ when comparing with White British people
-* ‘other ethnic groups’ when comparing with White people (including White ethnic minorities)’
+* ‘other ethnic groups’ when comparing with White people (including White ethnic minorities)

 ### Order of ethnic categories